niblyx-malnus/login/README.md

 7. `cp -r login/* [ship-name]/login` to copy the contents of this repo into your new desk.
 8. At the dojo command line `|commit %login`.
 9. Install with `|install our %login`.

+# Future Work
+Lots to improve.
+Issues and PRs welcome.